pinitik1906/st/README.md

 ```

 ## configure
-to configure my st build, please only configure in `config.h`
+to edit my st build, please only configure in `config.h`